GhazanfarMir/GhazanfarMir/README.md

 # 👋 Ghazanfar Mir
 ### Symfony Developer @ Virgin Media (Apr 2018 - PRESENT)

-Backend developer with extensive experience in Object Oriented PHP, MVC Framework (Symfony/Laravel), databases (MySQL).
+Backend developer with extensive experience in Object Oriented PHP, MVC Framework (Symfony/Laravel), Python (django), databases (MySQL).
 Also have experience with front end technologies stack.

 I have interests in:
  - Reading about new technologies and open source projects